mhorpheus/test/DFIR-PagerDuty.md

 ### What Happens When a Call Reaches PagerDuty?
 At first PD replays a configurable welcome message for a caller.
 The intention of this welcome message is to inform caller what kind of organization was reached, and make him disconnect, when he dialed a wrong number.
 In the past we used to received a lot of wrong calls, but with introduction of the welcome message, number of them decreased - causing less bother to on call person.
 Currently configured welcome message is:
 "Welcome.
-This is **the** IBM X-Force Incident Response Hotline where you can declare **an** emergency security incident and ask for our assistance.
-Please hold _on while connecting to our Incident Response consultant.
-Thank you for waiting."
+This is the IBM X-Force Incident Response Hotline where you can declare an emergency security incident and ask for our assistance."

-To provide fail-over mechanism as described in the [Hotline Operations](https://github.ibm.com/XFIR/DFIR-wiki/blob/master/DFIR-Hotline.md#Hotline-Operations), two on-call schedules are configured to represent primary and secondary on-call plan.
+To provide fail-over mechanism as described in the [Hotline Operations](DFIR-Hotline.md#Hotline-Operations), two on-call schedules are configured to represent primary and secondary on-call plan.
 When a new call arrives to PD, it redirects a call to a primary on-call person according to "[X-Force IR - Follow the sun (L1 - main)](https://ibm.pagerduty.com/schedules#PAL8VJX)" schedule (often referenced by team members as L1).
 If person is not available or do not pick up a call within 60 seconds, the call is redirected to a secondary on-call person according to "[X-Force IR - Follow the sun (L2 - overflow)](https://ibm.pagerduty.com/schedules#PB084QZ)" schedule (often referenced by team members as L2).
 If this person is not available or do not pick up a call for 60 seconds, PD will offer calling person an option to leave a Voice Message.
 Please see section [Handling Voice Messages](#Handling-Voice-Messages) for details on what happens when Voice Message is left by a person calling Hotline.

 On-call person will receive a call marked with a Hotline caller number (with an exception explained in the [Tracking Hotline Calls](#Tracking-Hotline-Calls)).
 Upon picking up, there will be a message informing that this is a PD calling and you need to press "1" on a phone keyboard to establish a connection with person calling Hotline and so mark this connection as Acknowledged.
 If a call is not acknowledged, then it will go along the escalation path to second person on call according to L2 schedule.